go-native/vibe-os/README.md

 - GCC cross-compiler for x86_64 (with 32-bit support)
 - GNU Make
 - QEMU (for testing)
-- Optional: GRUB2 (with grub-mkrescue) and xorriso (for creating bootable ISO)
+- Docker (for creating bootable ISO)

 ### macOS Setup